EladioAMendez/visions_align/DevPlanDocs/1-Architecture-Overview.md

-# FeNAgO Architecture Overview
+# VisionsAlign Architecture Overview

 ## Project Structure

-The FeNAgO project (forked from ShipFast) is a Next.js-based SaaS starter kit with the following directory structure:
+The VisionsAlign project (forked from ShipFast) is a Next.js-based AI-powered microservice with the following directory structure:

 ```
 /